coloradorca/SeleniumApply/README.md

 # SeleniumApply

-Automate Job Applications for jobs on Angel.co using Selenium (in JavaScript).
+Automate Job Applications for jobs on Angel.co using Selenium WebDriver.

 ## Description

 ---

-Project Idea is not original in the least bit.
+Project Idea is not original.
 Although a quick google search wasn't too productive on how to automate job applications, a bud of mine created something similar.
-[Max Caudle](http://maxcaudle.com/contact) (Aux Cable || Maison Caiby) mentioned this idea, and here is his [repo](https://github.com/MasonCaiby/auto_app).
+[Max Caudle](http://maxcaudle.com/contact) (Maison Caiby) mentioned this idea, and here is his [repo](https://github.com/MasonCaiby/auto_app).

 But the issues I found with ripping off his code and using it myself are: